Kemp focusing budget proposals on rural Georgia economy

 “We know that we can land major investments and job creation in rural communities throughout Georgia,” the governor told a joint session of the General Assembly.
 “But we also know that will not happen if we don’t invest heavily in the infrastructure and resources necessary to encourage that growth.”

-In an interview, Kemp said the idea for a Rural Innovation Fund came during the past year as he and his advisors thought about ways to safely reopen Georgia’s economy in the midst of the coronavirus pandemic.
+In an exclusive interview with Capitol Beat News Service, Kemp said the idea for a Rural Innovation Fund came during the past year as he and his advisors thought about ways to safely reopen Georgia’s economy in the midst of the coronavirus pandemic.

 The state Department of Community Affairs provides loans and grants to help cities and counties across rural Georgia acquire land and build infrastructure that will help them attract new businesses or expand existing companies.